 Wondering which foods start with the letter D?
 We’ve got 20 words for you, ranging from foods and drinks we all know and love, to not-so-common albeit interesting treats.

-But the most classic and arguably most delicious is a concoction of white rum, demerara syrup, and lime juice.
+But the most classic and arguably most delicious of all the daiquiri recipes is a concoction of white rum, demerara syrup, and lime juice.

 Darjeeling are tea leaves from Darjeeling, India, and are popular across the entire world.
 The leaves make a nice light brown shade and a wonderful floral scent when brewed the right way.

 The leaves are also used to make black, white, green and oolong tea.

 5. Dark Chocolate

 Also known as the dessert of dieters, dark chocolate is a relatively low-calorie snack that’s brimming with antioxidants and minerals.